Sidney Macey (Cyrus Dare): Stage career

-In 1896-1897, Macey toured America with Albert Chevalier and, on 11 January 1897, performed before President Cleveland at the Columbia Theatre, Washington, as recorded in The Washington DC Evening Times the following day: "When Cyrus Dare came out...and sang in a baby's voice a baby's song, the Presidential dignity was cast to the wind, and the big man roared.
+In 1896-1897, Macey toured America with Albert Chevalier and, on 11 January 1897, performed before President Grover Cleveland at the Columbia Theatre (Washington, D.C.), as recorded in The Washington DC Evening Times the following day: "When Cyrus Dare came out...and sang in a baby's voice a baby's song, the Presidential dignity was cast to the wind, and the big man roared.
 The climax of his enjoyment was reached, however, when the baby's head fell off.
 Then he grew red in the face and threw himself back in his chair so hard that Secretary Olney had to save him from falling.
 To thousands in the audience the President's pleasure in the baby prattle - though done by a man - suggested that office-seekers had best at once cultivate infantile voices and manners.
 Mrs. Cleveland seemed to share the President's pleasure, doubtless with thoughts of little ones at home."